Online Executive MPH Program

 The University of Washington Online Executive Master of Public Health program promotes leaders in public health.
 This two-year, mostly online program prepares you to tackle current and future public health challenges.

-curriculum equips you to make a difference in public health and to promote health equity and social justice.
+Our rigorous curriculum equips you to make a difference in public health and to promote health equity and social justice.
 You will build knowledge and skills in key public health areas — including data analysis, evidence-based approaches, environmental health, policy, program design and evaluation, and values and ethics in public health — and develop essential collaboration and leadership skills through a team-based learning approach.
 Graduates of our program have careers as directors and managers of public health agencies, research scientists, and health education specialists, among other positions.
-Learn From Expert Faculty

-blended format combines the convenience of online learning with the benefits of in-person classroom instruction.
-Classes are held mostly online, with just three on-site sessions, so you can continue to work while you earn your degree.
+Our program’s format combines the convenience of online learning with the benefits of three on-site sessions, so you can continue to work while you earn your degree.
 The first and last on-site sessions are required, while the second is optional.

 "[Because the program is mostly online,] I was able to work full-time while earning my MPH, allowing me to gain the knowledge to support my current role as well as expanding my skillset for future career opportunities.
 The on-site sessions were a key benefit – they enhanced the student/instructor experience and allowed me to create a special bond with my classmates, the type of bond that can only happen through in-person interaction."